3110/uiflow-custom-block-generator/README.md

 }
 ```

-- `category`: Namespace for the UiFlow Block Maker.
+- `category`: Same as Namespace on the [UiFlow Block Maker](http://block-maker.m5stack.com/).
-- `color`: Specify the color of custom blocks with `#RRGGBB`
+- `color`: Specify the color of custom blocks with `#RRGGBB`.
 - `blocks`: Define custom blocks.
-The custom blocks are arranged in the order in which they appear here.
+They are arranged in the order in which they appear here.

-For defining custom blocks, specify the following items in `blocks`:
+To define custom blocks, specify the following items in `blocks`:

-- `name`: The filename for reading MicroPython codes.
+- `name`: Filename of MicroPython codes for the custom block.
 The setting `"name": "rgb"` means `rgb.py` is read from the same directory as the JSON file.
 - `type`: Type of the custom block.
-You can specify the two types of blocks: `value`(value is returned from the block) and `execute`(the block is executed).
+You can specify the two types of blocks: `value`(the block returns a value) and `execute`(the block does not return any value).
-- `params`: Define the arguments for the block.
-The arguments are arranged in the order in witch they appear here.
+- `params`: Arguments for the custom block.
+They are arranged in the order in witch they appear here.

-for defining arguments of the custom blocks, specify the following items in `params`.
+To define arguments of the custom block, specify the following items in `params`.

-- `name`: The name of argument.
+- `name`: The name of the argument.
 If `type` is `label`, this is the label shown on the block.
 - `type`: The type of the argument.
 There are four types:
   - `label`: The label displayed on the block.
-Multiple specifications allowed.
+Multiple specifications are allowed.
-  - `string`: String
+  - `string`: String.
-  - `number`: Number
+  - `number`: Number.
-  - `variable`: Variable
+  - `variable`: Variable.

 Please refer to `examples/atom_babies` for the sample.